Nowhere to Run (1993 film): Plot

 A town council meeting gets heated when another resident, Tom, refuses to sell his land to Hale.
 That night, his goons burn down Tom's barn.
 Mookie (who discovers the fire) awakens Sam; Sam saves Tom and puts out the fire with their water tower before their fuel tanks can ignite, further angering Hale.

 Noticing that Clydie is taking a liking to Sam, Lonnie beats him and demands he leave.
 While tending his wounds, Clydie and Sam have sex.
 Lonnie continues to grow suspicious of Sam and Clydie's relationship; he finds out Sam is a fugitive and informs Clydie.
 Sam tells her that he and Billy robbed a bank, but Billy killed a guard defending him.
 He got caught, while his friend escaped.

 Clydie tells him to leave, so Sam returns to his campsite.
 Hale enlists the sheriff's department to hunt him down, so he leads them on a motorcycle chase and ultimately escapes, but returns to Clydie.

 Running out of time and growing desperate, Hale and Dunston go to Clydie's house with guns and force her to sign over the land.
-Sam arrives just in time to stop them from burning down the house and kills Dunston.
-The police arrive and arrest Hale (who is holding Clydie at gunpoint).
+Sam arrives just in time to stop them from burning down the house and kills Dunston with a revolver.
+California Highway Patrol officers arrive and arrest Hale (who is holding Clydie at gunpoint).

-Sam allows Lonnie to arrest him, having decided to stop running but promises to return to Clydie and the kids, whom he loves.
+Sam allows Lonnie to arrest him, having decided to stop running.
+He and Clydie confess their love to each other and Sam promises to return to her and the children.